marshmallowday/autogluon-assistant/src/autogluon/assistant/tools_registry/autogluon.timeseries/tutorials/forecasting-indepth.md

 This category also includes pre-trained zero-shot forecasting models like [Chronos](forecasting-chronos.ipynb).

 AutoGluon also offers two tabular global models `RecursiveTabular` and `DirectTabular`.
-Under the hood, these models convert the forecasting task into a regression problem and use a [TabularPredictor](../../api/autogluon.tabular.TabularPredictor.rst) to fit regression algorithms like LightGBM.
+Under the hood, these models convert the forecasting task into a regression problem and fit models like LightGBM from the `autogluon.tabular` module.

 Finally, an **ensemble** model works by combining predictions of all other models.
 By default, `TimeSeriesPredictor` always fits a `WeightedEnsemble` on top of other models.